zakimjz/zakimjz.github.io/pages/courses/algorithms/hw6.md

 Implement the strongly connected components algorithm described on page 94 in the book.
 You'll have to increase the recursion limit to make this work for the graphs below.
+You are only allowed to use basic python data structures (e.g., dict, set, list), and should *not* use any graph packages (e.g., networkx, igraph, etc.).

 You should run your code on these two graphs:
 [graph1](http://www.cs.rpi.edu/~zaki/CS2300/data/scc_graph100.txt)